jimbateson7/jamesbateson.co.uk/src/journal/is-your-website-doing-enough-for-digital-accessibility.md

 * An excellent [free accessibility fundamentals course from W3C](https://www.w3.org/WAI/courses/foundations-course/).
 Suitable for technical and non-technical learners
 * [The Beginners Guide to Web Accessibility](https://www.deque.com/web-accessibility-beginners-guide/) from Deque
 * [WCAG understanding documentation](https://www.w3.org/WAI/WCAG22/Understanding/) a more technical link, but useful for explaining WCAG success criteria in an easier to understand way
+* Scope have some great accessibility resources, this is their [beginners guide to digital accessibility](https://business.scope.org.uk/a-beginners-guide-to-digital-accessibility/)

 ## Follow up articles